 Jaime Gagne is a Principal Building Scientist at KGS Buildings.
 With a background in both engineering and architecture, Jaime has extensive experience working with and developing digital tools for building performance analysis.
 She holds a PhD in Building Technology from MIT, an MArch and an MS in Architecture from the University of Pennsylvania, and a BA in Engineering Sciences from Harvard.
 Jaime’s doctoral research focused on the development of an interactive expert system for performance-driven architectural design as well as the design and assessment of a corresponding user interface.
 At KGS, Jaime is responsible for managing and developing KGS's library of fault detection diagnostics.
 She also supports the deployment team in their assessment and configuration of building data for KGS's analytics platform, and she is always adding new diagnostics as the team encounters new building systems.
 Jaime is excited to be part of a team that promotes energy efficiency and improved building performance using innovative strategies and technologies.

-Sanjeev Saxena - Lead Software Architect
+Sanjeev Saxena - Principal Software Architect

-Sanjeev Saxena is a Lead Software Architect at KGS Buildings.
+Sanjeev Saxena is a Principal Software Architect at KGS Buildings.
 He is a highly accomplished, analytical, and dynamic hands on professional with over 30 years of experience architecting and implementing software and system improvements that streamline business operations and support long-term business objectives.
 Over 15 years of experience in Enterprise level software system architectures based on, but not limited to, SOA and SaaS-based software solutions across the Energy, Finance, Healthcare, Academic, Multimedia, and Recruiting verticals.
 Sanjeev is well versed in several technologies but has a passion for the .NET technology stack.

 Ryan Cruz - Optimus